Sami-Laayouni/Oncophoros/README.md

   - `Non-Viral.tsv`

 - **lightgbm_version/**
   Implementation using **LightGBM** (open-source by Microsoft).
-This is also the main file with most of the comments (as the other programs share the same component)
+This is also the main file with most of the comments (as the other programs share the same component).
+Each of the files can be ran independently and will generate a corresponding folder with the results.

 - **logistic_regression/**
   Implementation using Logistic Regression.